 Even if a good initial priority-setting process is in place, it merely determines roughly where the work will stand in the backlog, and is not a lot of help during the detailed scheduling process when the exact sequence of starting work is determined.

 There is a special category of work which should over-ride any priority rating system, and that is those few jobs which have an absolute deadline, i.e. they have no value if they are completed after a specific date.
 An example is painting the flagpole at the plant entrance for a visit by VIP’s.
 If the job is done the day after they leave, it has lost its value.
-A special priority “rating” (e.g. “F”) could be used for these few jobs.
+A special priority “rating” should be used for these few jobs.

 Maintaining a prioritized list of all backlog work orders makes scheduling much easier.
 It becomes a matter of selecting work from the top of the backlog list, ignoring jobs that can’t yet be done (waiting for materials, maintenance access, etc).
 When the available labour is committed, the draft schedule is complete.
 This process is shown in Part 2 of the Maintenance Scheduling videos.

-One last word on priorities.
 The priority rating is not the only consideration when scheduling work.
 If the backlog is well-managed, the Operations and Maintenance Supervisors (who together should decide on what work is to be done and its priority) and the Planner should all have a good feel for the work orders that are in the backlog, without having to look at the computer.
 So when high-priority jobs are scheduled, it should be a standard practice to combine these jobs with low-priority work which requires some of the same resources.
 For example, if it is necessary to rent a 300-tonne crane for a high-priority work order, other jobs that also need a 300-tonne crane should (probably) be done while the crane is on site.
 The same applies to scaffolding, excavation, complex vessel entry procedures, long travel distances and any other high-cost preparatory work.

 To return to the Articles index click here.